Columns (video game)

-Columns (コラムス, Koramusu) is a match-three puzzle video game released by Sega in 1990.
-Designed by Jay Geertsen, it was released by Sega for arcades and then ported to several Sega consoles.
-The game was subsequently ported to home computer platforms, including the Atari ST.
+Columns (コラムス, Koramusu) is a match-three puzzle video game designed and developed by Jay Geertsen and shared in 1989.
+Originally developed for the Motorola 68000-based HP 9000 running HP-UX, it was ported to Mac and MS-DOS before being released commercially by Sega, who ported it to arcades and then to several Sega consoles.
+The game was subsequently ported to other home computers, including the Atari ST.

 Gameplay

-Columns was one of the many tile-matching puzzle games to appear after the great success of Tetris in the late 1980s.
-The area of play is enclosed within a tall, rectangular playing area.
-Columns of three different symbols (such as differently-colored jewels) appear, one at a time, at the top of the well and fall to the bottom, landing either on the floor or on top of previously-fallen "columns".
+The game uses a tall, rectangular playing area.
+Columns of three different symbols (such as differently-colored jewels) appear, one at a time, at the top of the well and fall to the bottom, landing either on the floor or on top of previously fallen "columns".
 While a column is falling, the player can move it left and right, and can also cycle the positions of the symbols within it.
 After a column lands, if three or more of the same symbols are connected in a horizontal, vertical, or diagonal line, those symbols disappear.
 The pile of columns then settles under gravity.
 If this resettlement causes three or more other symbols to align, they too disappear and the cycle repeats.
 Occasionally, a special column with a multicolor Magic Jewel appears.
 It destroys all the jewels with the same color as the one underneath it.
 The columns fall at a faster rate as the player progresses.
 The goal of the game is to play for as long as possible before the well fills up with jewels, which ends the game.
 Players can score up to 99,999,999 points.

 Some ports of the game offer alternate game modes as well.
-"Flash columns" involves mining their way through a set number of lines to get to a flashing jewel at the bottom.
-"Doubles" allows two players work together in the same well.
+"Flash columns" involves mining through a set number of lines to get to a flashing jewel at the bottom.
+"Doubles" allows two players to work together in the same well.
 "Time trial" involves racking up as many points as possible within the time limit.

+Development

+Columns is one of the many tile-matching puzzle games to appear after the great success of Tetris in the late 1980s.
+It was created in 1989 by Jay Geertsen, a software engineer at Hewlett-Packard (HP), as a personal project to learn X11 programming on the HP-UX operating system.
+After completing the game, Geertsen shared it with colleagues at HP.
+Two of them ported Columns to Macintosh and MS-DOS.

+As these ports gained popularity, Sega became aware of Columns and expressed interest in acquiring the commercial rights to the game.
+Geertsen informed HP of the situation, given that he had utilized corporate resources during the game's development.
+HP took approximately six months to deliberate on the request, ultimately deciding to sell non-exclusive rights to Sega, and donating the proceeds to the United Way.
+HP retained the rights to distribute Geertsen's original X11 version of Columns alongside HP-UX.